vhub-team/native-db/functions/0xEB47EC4E34FB7EE1.md

 # TASK::SET_SCENARIO_TYPE_ENABLED

 ## Summary
-Disable a particular scenario type.
+Disable a particular scenario type

 ## Parameters
 * **STRING** scenarioTypeName: Is the name of the scenario type, such as "WORLD_HUMAN_LEANING".